jgmalcolm/jgmalcolm.github.io/about/index.md

 <img class="thumb" src="malcolm.jpg">

-I'm currently a neurosurgery resident at Emory in Atlanta, creator of [Pharm450](//pharm450.com), co-creator of [ArrayFire](http://arrayfire.com), [scientist](/pubs/research.html), husband to an awesome woman, and father of three small humans.
+I'm currently a neurosurgeon at Northside Hospital in Atlanta, creator of [Pharm450](//pharm450.com), co-creator of [ArrayFire](http://arrayfire.com), [scientist](/pubs/research.html), husband to an awesome woman, and father of three small humans.